|

 6. After 2 years of continuous treatment, a patient may be given a maximum one-month supply of take-home medication, but must make monthly visits.

-(4) No medications shall be dispensed to patients in short-term detoxification treatment or interim maintenance treatment for unsupervised or take-home use.
+(4) No medications shall be dispensed to patients in short-term detoxification treatment (with or without commercial detox products like THC detox shampoos) or interim maintenance treatment for unsupervised or take-home use.

 Similar Posts